WHEN: POSTPONED until Monday, February 19, 2024 at 4PM ET WHERE: Televised on FOX live from the Daytona International Speedway

-The green flag drops on the 200-lap, 500 mile race that tears down the track on Sunday, February 18, 2018 at the Daytona International Speedway in Florida.
+The green flag dropped on the 200-lap, 500 mile race as it tore down the track on Monday February 19, 2024 at the Daytona International Speedway in Daytona Beach, FL.

 Daytona 500 ticket information